Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 relationship between `victory_win_won` and `conference` since different conferences have dominated college football over the years.
-If we make the assumption that many different teams within these conferences have been successful, then it is reasonable to believe the most fight songs will include at least one of the following words: “victory”, “win”, or “won”.
-We hypothesize that a statistically significant relationship does not exist between `colors` and `conference` since mentioning a school’s colors in a college football fight song seems like a common occurrence, regardless of which conference the teams belong to.
+If we make the assumption that many different teams within these conferences have been successful, then it is reasonable to believe most fight songs will include at least one of the following words: “victory”, “win”, or “won”.
+We hypothesize that a statistically significant relationship does not exist between `colors` and `conference` since mentioning a school’s colors in a college football fight song seems like a common occurrence, regardless of which conference the team belongs to.
 We hypothesize that a statistically significant relationship exists between `nonsense` and `conference` because, since each conference corresponds to a different geographic region within the United States, teams from different conferences may have different cultural norms (and regional slang).
 Consequently, certain conferences may include teams with fight songs incorporating nonsense words while others do not at the same frequency.

 Our second research question is: how do characteristics of fight songs of higher-ranked (more successful) college football teams compare to those of their less successful counterparts?
-We will utilize the `rank` variable to form connections between the performances of certain college football teams and their respective fight songs.
+We will utilize the `rank` variable to form connections between the performances of college football teams and their respective fight songs.
 As a result, we will be better equipped to formulate conclusions about the similarities in the fight songs of higher-ranked (more successful) teams.
 The predictor